ivadomed/model-spinal-rootlets/packaging/README.md

 ## Step 3: Getting the Predictions

 To segment a single image using the trained model, run the following command from the terminal.

-This assumes that the model has been downloaded and is available locally.
+This assumes that the model has been downloaded, unzip (`unzip model-spinal-rootlets_2023-08-15_fold1.zip`) and is available locally.

 ```bash
 python packaging/run_inference_single_subject.py -i <INPUT> -o <OUTPUT> -path-model <PATH_TO_MODEL_FOLDER>